rcho5840/odin-recipes/README.md

-Odin Recpies features a simple spam, egg, and rice meal.
-This is a cheap and efficient way to make a meal that will provide decent protein and keep you full.
+Odin Recpies features a simple spam, egg, and rice meal, peanut butter and jelly sandwhich, and a meat tortilla